lacklusterer/lsD-rsch/presentation.md

 r = 8% * exp[(1 - 0.98)/2%] = 21.746%

 This means if the price of lisUSD is $0.98, with  r0 = 8%  and Beta = 2% , the current borrowing rate will be 21.746%.
 Users will repay (burn) lisUSD, reducing the supply.

-# why lista dao

-- over-collateralized stable coin and liquidity staking are successful model tried-and-true by MakerDAO:
-	* increased capital efficiency: Capital are not "dead/frozen" once put down and still can be utilized in other DeFi protocols to maximize yield
-	* mechanisms to ensure the health of the pool, liquidity and stability
-		+ destable coin, liquidation in dutch auction

 - [This space is for section "Participating entities incentives"]